IMPORTANT: Before you begin

-Lower saturated fat consumption– Dr. Esa Hamalainen and her team showed that by switching from a diet high in saturated fat to one with 38% less fat and more inclusive of polyunsaturated fats (nuts, seeds, fish, algae, leafy greens) for six weeks, there was a significant reduction in androstenedione (precursor to testosterone) and testosterone in the blood.
-Over the years, the results of this study have been reproduced again and again.
+Decrease your intake of saturated fat: In 1984, the first study was conducted in Finland that showed a diet-hormone connection.
+In one six-week study, Dr. Esa Hamalainen and her team showed that by switching from a diet high in saturated fat to one with 38% less fat and more polyunsaturated fats (nuts, seeds, fish, algae, leafy greens) caused a significant reduction in androstenedione (precursor to testosterone) and testosterone in the blood.

-Increase alkaline foods and decrease acidic foods– meat based proteins coffee, alcohol, sugar and processed grains, items heavily consumed in the typical America diet, are acid forming in the system.
-Whereas, fruits, vegetables and whole grains are alkalinizing to the system.
+Increase alkaline foods and decrease acidic foods– meat-based proteins coffee, alcohol, sugar and processed grains – all foods that are a big part of the typical American diet—are acid-forming in the system.
+This leads to a condition called acidosis.
 Over-acidification is known as acidosis.